slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

 External parameters are the external interface to the builder and include all inputs to the build process.
-Examples include the source to be built, the build definition/script to be executed, user-provided instructions to the platform for how to create the build environment (e.g. which operating system to use), and any additional user-provided strings.
+Examples include the source to be built, the build definition/script to be executed, user-provided instructions to the control plane for how to create the build environment (e.g. which operating system to use), and any additional user-provided strings.

 #### Prompts for assessing external parameters

--   How does the platform process user-provided external parameters?
+-   How does the control plane process user-provided external parameters?
     Examples: sanitizing, parsing, not at all
--   Which external parameters are processed by the platform and which are processed by the environment?
+-   Which external parameters are processed by the control plane and which are processed by the environment?
--   What sort of external parameters does the platform accept for environment configuration?
+-   What sort of external parameters does the control plane accept for environment configuration?
 -   How do you ensure that all external parameters are represented in the provenance?
 -   How will you ensure that future design changes will not add additional external parameters without representing them in the provenance?

-### Platform
+### Control Plane

-The platform is the build system component that orchestrates each independent build execution.
+The control plane is the build system component that orchestrates each independent build execution.
 It is responsible for setting up each build and cleaning up afterwards.
-At SLSA Build L2+ the platform generates and signs provenance for each build performed on the build service.
-The platform is operated by one or more administrators, who have privileges to modify the platform.
+At SLSA Build L2+ the control plane generates and signs provenance for each build performed on the build service.
+The control plane is operated by one or more administrators, who have privileges to modify the control plane.

-#### Prompts for assessing platforms
+#### Prompts for assessing the control plane

 -   Administration
     -   What are the ways an employee can use privileged access to influence a